 Similarly, if Column B has a range of cells containing dates, then you can use the SMALL function to find out the oldest dates like the following screenshot.

-- Use COUNTIF Function in Excel (10 Suitable Applications)
+- Use LINEST Function in Excel (4 Suitable Examples)

 3. SMALL Function to Find the Fastest Competitors in an Event